ZiedYT/chats-revenge-public/README.md

         - Lethal Company
         - Pokemon Firered
     - More to come :D
+- `By adding the Lua script the software will automatically launched when opening OBS`
 ## Game Mods:
 Game mods where chat can influence the game using bits.